w3c/automotive-viss2/server/Go/server-1.0/README.md

 3. ws_mgr.go
 4. wsclient.html

-After the startup sequence above, write any request with correct JSON syntax in the app client input field, e. g.:
+After the startup sequence above, write any VISS request with correct JSON syntax in the app client input field, e. g.:
-{"path":"Vehicle.Cabin"}
-{"xxx":123}
+{"action":"get", "path":"Vehicle.Cabin.Door.*.*.IsOpen", "requestId":123}
 and after pushing Send a response starting with "Service mgr response:" followed by the JSON formatted request in which '"Mgrid":xxxx, "ClientId":yyy' has been inserted before the initial request payload, will be returned.
+If the path in the request have several matches in the tree, the response will be concatenated by the number of matches (the example above 8 times).
 It is possible to start a second app-client (wsclient2.html) and send request from one or the other client.
-The Mgrid and Clientid are server internal routing data, and should be removed from the response before reching the app-client, but kept here for improved error checking.
+The Mgrid and Clientid are server internal routing data, and should be removed from the response before reaching the app-client, but kept here for improved error checking.

 Terminate client by closing browser tab.

-Terminate core server, and websocket transport manager by Ctrl-C in respective terminal window.
+Terminate core server, websocket transport manager, and service manager by Ctrl-C in respective terminal window.

 ## Software implementation
 Figures 1 and 2 shows the design of the core server and the Websocket transport manager, respectively.
 The design is based on the high level Sw Architecture description found in the README of the root directory.<br>